 unsold lots are available for purchase

-Our 61st sale was an online auction only, comprising over 650 lots offering a wide range of material.
+Welcome to our 69th sale, which was an online auction only, comprising almost 1600 lots offering a wide range of world-wide material.